 - 4.1 On 9 July 2013, the LGBCE agreed that there should be an electoral review of TDBC.
 The review was triggered as 42% of wards currently have 10% more or fewer electors in them than the average (in the region of 1400 per councillor) for the authority (the trigger figure is 30% of all wards). - 4.2 Where the LGBCE considers that such imbalance is unlikely to be corrected by foreseeable changes to the electorate within a reasonable period, then they instigate an ER.
 The last review of TDBC's electoral arrangements was undertaken in 2006 when it was agreed to increase the council size from 54 to 56 members and to make some adjustment to the warding patterns. - 4.3 Due to a busy schedule of work nationally, the LGBCE have not been able to commence the ER for TDBC until now and following an introductory meeting on 24 November 2016 commenced their work with briefings for TDBC Members, officers and parish councils on 29 February 2016.
 Going forward, the first formal stage of the process is for the LGBCE to make a proposal regarding the size (number of councillors) and there is an opportunity for TDBC to submit its own proposal as part for consideration.
-The deadline to do this is by 6 May 2016 and so the intention is for any recommendation to go from this Committee to full Council on 12 April 2016.
+The deadline to do this is by 6 May 2016 and so the intention is for any recommendation to go from the sub-committee to the Corporate Governance Committee on 21 March 2016 and then on to full Council on 12 April 2016.